-Before entering prison a friend his told him that “for centuries Christians have left their day-to-day world, humbled themselves, done menial labor, prayed and studied their faith.
+Before entering prison a friend of his told him that “for centuries Christians have left their day-to-day world, humbled themselves, done menial labor, prayed and studied their faith.
 We call that a monastery.
 View this time as your monastic experience.”
 Pat credits this friend with helping him enter prison in a frame of mind which allowed him to put the time to good use.
 Pat says he drew great comfort from the story of Joseph in Genesis.
 “Man intended it for evil, but God intended it for good.”

 Nolan is the author of When Prisoners Return, which describes the important role of the Church in helping prisoners get back on their feet after they are released.
 He is a frequent expert witness at Congressional hearings on important issues such as prison work programs, juvenile justice, prison safety, offender reintegration and religious freedom.
 He has lectured at many judicial conferences and legal conventions.
 He has co-authored articles for the Notre Dame Law School Journal of Law, Ethics and Public Policy and the Regent Law School Law Review.